 Prioritise Safety above All Else

-Before we discuss the divorce process, the first and most important thing to consider is the safety of you and your children.
+Before we discuss the divorce process, the first and most important thing to consider is the safety of yourself and your children.
 Protecting yourself is vital at all times and, to do so, your best option is to contact the police.
 If your partner is arrested for domestic abuse but refuses to leave the family home, it’s essential to find alternative accommodation until the matter is resolved.
+Many organisations exist to help those in abusive marriages find somewhere safe to stay.
 The police will also provide you with a crime number, which will be vital if you need to prove to the courts that your partner has been abusive.

 Are You Able to Apply for Divorce?